Finance and investing are some of my main passions these days, and I’ve written extensively about my experiences on this

 Property Crowdfunding or property-based P2P lending is one of the most popular ways to get exposure to real estate from the comfort of your home.
 I think this is a pretty safe and low-risk investment given that you are purchasing real estate, which historically has held its value very well.
 As always, you need to be vigilant in what properties you invest in and diversify as much as possible.

 I recommend diversifying geographically, having properties in various locations around Europe, including the UK.
 Germany and the Baltics, in particular, have yielded excellent results for me.
 You can also diversify on property types, such as buy-to-let, flipping, and even property-backed loans.

 These are my favorite platforms:

-You can check out my full list of favorite real estate crowdfunding platforms in Europe as of 2022, where I go into more depth about these platforms and online real estate investment in general.
+You can check out my full list of favorite real estate crowdfunding platforms in Europe, where I go into more depth about these platforms and online real estate investment in general.

 Expected yearly return: 4-12%